Seagate External Hard Drive Files Disappeared on Windows & Mac? Recover Them Now

 Step 3.
 If needed, after the quick scan completes, click "Full scan" to perform a more comprehensive scan.

 File system errors can also hide your files or even cause files on your Seagate hard drive to disappear.
-The CHKDSK command can be used to detect and repair logical errors such as file system issues.
-Here's how:
+There are 2 ways can be used to detect and repair logical errors on Seagate external hard drive such as file system issues.

 Step 1.
 Open Command Prompt and run it as administrator.